grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 ~~~

 1. How does an object (`Sender`) obtain a reference to another one
 (`Recipient`)?
-The reference is passed through constructor.
+Answer: the reference is passed through constructor.
 2. When are objects composed?
-During application startup.
+Answer: during application startup.
 3. Where are objects composed?
-At application entry point (`Main()`
+Answer: at application entry point (`Main()`
 method)

-Depending on circumstances, we have sets of best answers to these
+Depending on circumstances, we have different sets of best answers to these
 questions.
-But first, let us take the questions on one by one.
+To find them, let us take the questions on one by one.

-How does sender obtain a reference to recipient?
+How does sender obtain a reference to recipient (i.e. how a connection is made)?
 ------------------------------------------------

-There are few ways, each of them useful in certain circumstances:
+There are few ways this happens, each of them useful in certain circumstances:

-### Pass as constructor parameter
+### Receive as constructor parameter

 Two objects can be composed by passing one into the constructor of
 another: